 At Coral Gardens, we had 2.5 hours to snorkel.
 Since I didn’t plan on going in the water, I thought I might get bored with that much time on the boat.
 I was totally wrong!
 I couldn’t believe how quickly the time flew.

-While he was in the water, I took lots of iPhone photos and video and then headed inside to grab lunch (at 9:30am).
+While he was in the water, I took lots of iPhone photos and video.
+Then I headed inside to grab lunch (at 9:30am).
 They had hot dogs, kalua pork sandwiches, burgers and chicken.
 They had lots of burger toppings, ketchup, mustard, BBQ sauce and hot sauce and potato chips.
 There was also an assortment of drinks (both alcoholic and not.)

 By the time I grabbed some food and water, my son and most of the family were ready to come back on the boat to warm up and get food.
 My toddler devoured half my kalua pork sandwich (which was really tasty) and at least one cup full of chips.
 As time went on, the majority of swimmers all came on board to get food.
 This was perfect timing because we were all done eating and ready to hit the water again!